oracle/graalvm-reachability-metadata/CONTRIBUTING.md

 You can test the reachability metadata from this repository locally against your project or with additional changes.

-First, you clone the repository:
+First, clone the repository:
 ```shell
 git clone git@github.com:oracle/graalvm-reachability-metadata.git
 ```
-Then, you use the local repository in the configuration of either [Gradle](https://graalvm.github.io/native-build-tools/latest/gradle-plugin.html#metadata-support) or [Maven](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html#metadata-support)
+Then, point to the local repository in the configuration of either [Gradle](https://graalvm.github.io/native-build-tools/latest/gradle-plugin.html#metadata-support) or [Maven](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html#metadata-support)